 The Windows Kernel uses the ETHREAD structure to represent a thread.
 You already must be familiar that each process has multiple threads running.
 For every thread in the system there is an ETHREAD structure, including threads in the System Idle Process.

 Although we are more interested in KTHREAD structure which is embedded inside ETHREAD because it has the value we need to reach to EPROCESS structure.
-KTHREAD is stored in the ETHREAD.Tcb field, is used by the lower layers of the kernel and contains information like thread stacks, scheduling, APCs, system calls, priority, execution times etc. So lets look at the KTHREAD structure.
+KTHREAD is stored in the ETHREAD.Tcb field.
+It is used by the lower layers of the kernel and contains information like thread stacks, scheduling, APCs, system calls, priority, execution times etc. So lets look at the KTHREAD structure.

 After Scrolling little, you will find ApcState value that point to \KAPCSTATE structure.